-6.4.1 Appointment of auditors to the register
+6.4.1 Appointment of auditors to the Register

-At the conclusion of an audit cycle the Board should review the register of Auditors and determine its process and criteria for appointing auditors for the next cycle.
+At the conclusion of an audit cycle the Board should review the Register of Auditors and determine its process and criteria for appointing auditors for the next cycle.
 (See MP24 Academic Audit Procedures).

-All persons to be included on the register shall be approved by the Board.
+All persons to be included on the Register shall be approved by the Board.
+From the Register, small panels are drawn to audit the individual universities.